 Antarctic sea ice expands during the winter, only to melt back largely to the continent’s edge in summer.

 Antarctic sea ice extent is currently below the long-term average of all decades prior since 1979.
 Previously, Antarctic sea ice extent had been above that long-term average due to long-term, large-scale wind circulation patterns that drove sea ice away from Antarctica5, making room for more sea ice to form nearer to the continent.6 Climate models, or computer simulations that incorporate all the factors that affect Earth’s climate, predicted this behavior.7 These long-term wind patterns reversed several years ago, resulting in a significant sea ice decline surrounding Antarctica.
+Values since then have been hovering around the average of all years prior in the satellite record.
 A figure showing current Antarctic sea ice extent can be found here.

 Why Sea Ice Matters